homanchou/xr/book/6-State-Syncronization.md

 20. Level Won
 21. Level Lost

-The game may not have used events like this, but let's roll with this as an exercise.
+That game may not have used events like this, but let's roll with this as an exercise.
 Let's go through some of these events and explore what a data payload looks like.
 Remember, our aim is to syncronize a common state object.
 We should be able to write a function that takes a previous state and an event data payload and produce a new state.
-This should be achievable if all events are CRUDy:
+If we make all events fit into a CRUDy style, then we won't have to write that many functions to update state.
+Essentially there will be only 3 kinds of events:

 - create an entity
 - delete an entity